 While we had the bleach and water solution available, we also scrubbed all of the outdoor furniture to remove all of the green on it as well.

 The furniture and the umbrella look like new.
 My kids actually thought we bought a new umbrella.
 So if you have an umbrella that's looking dingy and dirty, try cleaning it using this method.
-I couldn't believe how well it worked.
+You will be amazed at how you can make it look brand new again.